 How to Spend 6 Days in Cinque Terre with a Baby or Toddler

 We had planned 6 full days for our stay in Cinque Terre.
 This allowed us to take some time each morning to hike between all the 5 towns and still give our kids time to play.

-We knew we would be carrying our children for long stretches of time, so we brought a structured backpack carrier for each of them.
-We had hiked with our kids previously in them and knew they would be comfortable and happy in them for 2-3 hours.
+We knew we would be carrying our children for long stretches of time, so we decide to bring our backpack carriers on the airplane.
+We had hiked with our toddlers previously in them and knew they would be comfortable and happy in them for 2-3 hours.